 When considering prebiotics vs probiotics, it’s important to understand that both can deliver substantial health benefits.
 Let’s first take a look at the benefits of prebiotics.

-1. Stronger immune system – Evidence suggests increasing your prebiotics intake – either through food or prebiotic supplements – may help strengthen your immune system.
+1. Immune function – Evidence suggests increasing your prebiotics intake – either through food or prebiotic supplements – may help support your immune system.
 This is because prebiotics help your body properly absorb nutrients.25

-2. Healthier bones – Since prebiotics help you better absorb nutrients such as iron, calcium, and magnesium, they can also help strengthen your bones.
+2. Bone health – Since prebiotics help you better absorb nutrients such as iron, calcium, and magnesium, they can also help strengthen your bones.
 Research shows that increasing your prebiotic intake by as little as eight grams each day can increase the amount of calcium in your body.26

-3. Improved digestive health – When good bacteria digest prebiotic fibers, this leads to the production of butyric acid.27 And butyric acid helps to strengthen the lining of your intestines, and it helps keep bad bacteria out of your gastrointestinal tract.28
+3. Digestive health – When good bacteria digest prebiotic fibers, this leads to the production of butyric acid.27 And butyric acid helps to strengthen the lining of your intestines, and it helps keep bad bacteria out of your gastrointestinal tract.28

 Health Benefits of Probiotics